-You can get a Chase Ink referral bonus by inviting other business owners to apply for any of the Ink Business credit cards; the Ink Business Preferred® Credit Card, the Ink Cash card, and the Ink Business Unlimited® Credit Card.
-If someone you refer is approved, you’ll receive 20,000 bonus points, worth $200 cash back or $250 toward travel booked through Chase Ultimate Rewards.
-You’re eligible for five referral bonuses (100,000 points total) each calendar year.… read full answer
+If someone you refer is approved, you’ll receive 20,000 bonus points, worth $200 cash back (or $250 toward travel booked through Chase Ultimate Rewards with the Chase Ink Preferred).
+You’re eligible for five referral bonuses (100,000 points total) each calendar year.

 Points do not expire as long as your account stays open.
 You can only refer people for the Chase card you own.
 If you refer them for the Ink Business card and they apply for another Chase card, you won’t receive a bonus.